Cian0Projects/CianOC/content/featured/Thesis/index.md

 My final year Masters' thesis titled - 'Developing Machine Learning Damage Detection Algorithms for Structural Health Monitoring of a Real Bridge'.
 Successfully detected progressive damage on a real bridge using accelerometer data attached to a recently decommisioned bridge.
 Developed novel techniques to improve research in the field of structural health monitoring.
+Received an A grade for this thesis : )